 When you’ve created your master portfolio, we recommend making a shorter version of it.
-Think of your sample portfolio as a teaser of your full portfolio.
+Think of your architecture work sample as a teaser of your full portfolio.
 Your aim is to pique the audience’s interest with your design, so that they want to see more.

 It’s easy to make a sample portfolio if you’ve created your master portfolio with Archifolio.
 You can choose which projects you want to publish and unpublish in an instance.

 Once you’re done with your portfolio, you have to figure out how you’ll share it with your potential employer or clients.
 A sure-fire way is to place the link to your portfolio along with your other contact information on your professional social media accounts, your business cards and your CV.

 In addition, sending an email to the client or firm is an obvious choice.
 If you’ve built a portfolio website, you’ll have no trouble with it.
 However, if you’ve created a PDF portfolio, you need to watch out for the file size.
 Do not send a file that’s larger than 10 MB!

 Before sending the application, ask for feedback from your colleagues or architect friends.
 A second set of eyes can do wonders, plus some sneaky typos are much easier to spot when you’re reading something for the first time.

 If you are practicing architecture, you’ll often have new projects to show in your portfolio.
 Therefore, the most advisable approach is to upload your new projects as you go along your career.
 That will ensure that you are always ready to present yourself as a professional.

 The most common portfolio formats are an architecture portfolio website, a physical booklet, and a PDF file.
 Choosing one or the other depends on personal preference.
 So, before answering this question, let’s look at the pros and cons of the possibilities.